anielsen108/Coursera_getdata-003/README.md

 To run it, place the script and the Samsung data folder "UCI HAR Dataset" in the working directory.

-CodeBook.MD describes each column in the resulting output, "UciHarTidy.csv", and the method of data transformation.
+CodeBook.MD describes each column in the resulting output, "UciHarTidy.txt", and the method of data transformation.